 The VA rates mesothelioma at 100% disability, the highest possible rating.
 This qualifies veterans for the maximum monthly compensation rate.

-Mesothelioma qualifies as a presumptive service-connected condition for veterans with documented asbestos exposure during military service.
-This means the VA presumes the disease is related to service, which simplifies the claims process.
+Mesothelioma qualifies for a 100% VA disability rating when service-connected, which requires documented asbestos exposure during military service.
+While not formally listed under VA presumptive condition regulations, the severity of the disease means a 100% rating typically applies automatically once service connection is established.
 For more on filing a VA claim, see our VA benefits guide for mesothelioma.

 Additional VA Benefits